ueqri/hop-cpu/README.md

 - Exploited Chisel3 features and followed [Rocket Chip](https://github.com/chipsalliance/rocket-chip) designing styles to agilely develop CPU
 - Adopted [gem5 O3PipeView](https://www.gem5.org/documentation/general_docs/cpu_models/visualization/) and [Konata](https://github.com/shioyadan/Konata) to visualize pipeline operations for rapidly prototyping and debugging

+## Design Details

+Please refer to [doc/README.md](https://github.com/ueqri/hop-cpu/tree/main/doc) for the details of our architecture design.

+In our submitted version, we finally covers MIPS32 (based on Release 1, [57 insts in total](https://github.com/ueqri/hop-cpu/tree/main/src/main/scala/Instructions.scala)) ISA, achieves up to 99 MHz with Vivado 2021.2, and passes all function tests (both mandatory and advanced).
+There is some steps we haven't finished because of the limited time, and also some interesting ideas, see [Follow-ups](#follow-ups).

 ## Build and Run

 ### Prerequisite